 6 Month Baby Food Chart for Baby Led Weaning

-For all of these foods, you’ll want to cut them into the shape of a finger or larger.
+If you decide to use the baby led weaning method of feeding, you’ll want to cut these foods into the shape of a finger or larger.
 The foods should also be soft and easily squishable between two fingers—like the texture of a roasted sweet potato wedge or ripe avocado.
 You don’t need to feel like you have to serve all of these foods by any means, but it should give you a range of ideas.

 - Apple, roasted wedge